lizrush/NaNoGenMo2015/DRAFT_blog.md

 Here at Algorithmia, we have a wide variety of algorithms that are a perfect fit for NaNoGenMo.
 Because I don't have any background in natural language processing or computational linguistics, I found it was easy to combine algorithms to not only help me generate my novel, but gain insights on the texts I used as a basis and the result.

 I chose the texts I wanted to work with based on two things: availability in the public domain and to have an interesting author demographic.
-While there are tons of NaNoGenMo books out there that are based on other texts, the unfortunate truth is that I see very few that are based on female or minority authors.
-I also developed an interest in 19th century American literature, slave and emancipation narratives in particular, after reading Uncle Tom's Cabin when I was 12.
+While there are tons of NaNoGenMo books out there that are based on other texts, I wanted to find a really unique set of texts to base my novel on.
+I also developed an interest in 19th century American literature after reading Uncle Tom's Cabin when I was 12.
 Luckily for me, Project Gutenberg is home to many novels and autobiographies that fit this intersection of interests!

 First step: compile a corpus of texts.
-I chose to go with two sets of 8 books to compare.
-The first set was composed of
+I chose to go with two sets of 7 books to compare.
+The first set was composed of primarily slave and emanicpation narratives from Black female authors.
+While digging around in these texts, I realized that books as seemingly disparate as Little Women were published at the same time.
+Somehow I have never really thought about how such drastically different worlds were becoming exposed in what we now think of as classic American literature, so I decided it would be interested to compare.
+The second set of texts are all from white female authors and published around the mid-19th century.

 Set one:
-* 1859 - Our Nig by Harriet E. Wilson
 * 1861 - Incidents in the Life of a Slave Girl by Harriet Jacobs
 * 1868 to 1888 (published in serial form) - Trial and Triumph by Frances Ellen Watkins Harper
 * 1868 to 1888 (published in serial form) - Sowing and Reaping: A Temperance Story by Frances Ellen Watkins Harper